projecthuman-repo/Spotstitch-WebApp/Server/models/README.md

 ## Models
 WIP schema models
 Minimum requirement for app to function, some records may be missing.
+Models will require a unique id to identify them to make it easier to reference other models.

 | Model | Records |
 |-|-|